Home » Course » Soup_Stew » Xiang Gu Ji Tang {Chinese Mushroom Chicken Soup}

 Serve Chinese Chicken Soup with Shiitake:

-Carefully remove the chicken from the soup and place it onto a plate.
-Be careful, the soup is super hot and the chicken meat becomes so tender that it may fall off from the bone into the soup, which is fine.
-We mainly just want to remove chicken bones and skins from the soup before serving.
+• Carefully remove the chicken from the soup and place it on a plate.
+The soup will be very hot, and the meat may fall off the bones - that's perfectly fine.
+The goal is simply to remove teh bones and skin before serving.

-Place 2-3 baby bok choy into each serving bowl, some chicken meat from the plate, and add chicken soup with shiitake from the stockpot.
-Enjoy an extremely satisfyingly yummy Chicken Soup with Shiitake.
+• Place 2-3 baby bok choy in each serving bowl, add some chicken meat from the plate, and ladle the shiitake chicken soup over the top.
+Enjoy this deeply comforting and wonderfully savory Chicken Soup with Shiitake.

 Xiang Gu Ji Tang {香菇鸡汤} Chicken Soup with Shiitake